-Migraines run in my family.
-I guess they are genetic.
+Migraines run in my family; I guess they’re genetic.
 My dad gets them, my grandmother did, my children get them…and I do.
 And they are absolutely debilitating.
-Especially when you are business travel.
+Especially when you are on a trip.

 - “Moderate to severe pain (often described as pounding, throbbing pain) that can affect the whole head, or can shift from one side of the head to the other

 - Nausea orÂ vomiting,Â stomachÂ upset,Â abdominal pain

 - Loss of appetite

 - Sensations of being very warm or cold

 - Fever (rare)

 - Bright flashing dots or lights, blind spots, wavy or jagged lines (aura)”